alena-zayts/LLMs_for_integers_addition/README.md

 (using fewer examples it is possible to reduce the response time of the model.
 However, solution evaluation shows tha at least these 4 examples (with all combinations of positive and negative summands) should be shown.
 Otherwise, the model fails mostly on the tasks that have a combination that it has not seen)

 #### Base model
-In the original paper authors mostly used CODEX (specifically, code-davinci-002) as a backend LLM.
+In the original paper authors used mostly CODEX models (specifically, code-davinci-002) as a backend LLM.
 They were descendants of GPT-3 models that would understand and generate code.
 However, Codex models are now [deprecated](https://platform.openai.com/docs/models/codex).
 Moreover, all of them do not satisfy the limitation on the number of base LLM parameters (4B).

-In original paper [[3]](#3) authors show that this approach performs better when the base model either has high 'code modeling ability' or it is a 'sufficiently strong' natural language model (which requires billions of parameters).
+In original paper [[3]](#3) authors show that this approach performs better when the base model either has high 'code modeling ability', or it is a 'sufficiently strong' natural language model (which requires billions of parameters).

 That's why it was decided to use a model with high “code modeling ability” and way less than 4B params: